 - We will conduct surveys on occurrence conditions of slow earthquakes before/after the occurrence of mega-earthquakes by experiments and analyses of seismic waves.
 We intend to examine predictability of the plate tectonic system.
 We will also determine the response of the system which may be influenced by changes in external conditions such as tides.

 - IDE SatoshiDepartment of Earth and Planetary Science, The University of Tokyo

 - MATSUZAWA TakanoriEarthquake and Tsunami Research Division, National Research Institute for Earth Science and Disaster Resilience

 - MITSUI YutaFaculty of Science, Shizuoka University

-- ARIYOSHI KeisukeResearch and Development Center for Earthquake and Tsunami, Japan Agency for Marine-Earth Science and Technology
+- ARIYOSHI KeisukeResearch Institute for Marine Geodynamics, Japan Agency for Marine-Earth Science and Technology

 - YOSHIOKA ShoichiResearch Center for Urban Safety and Security, Kobe University